OscarBarter/CryptoPals/README.md

 # CryptoPals
 CryptoPals challenges

-Set 1 Problems 1 and 2 are completed but 3 is still being worked on.
+Set 1 Problems 1,2 and 3 are competed and 4 is being worked on.

 No other sets have been started